LinklayerAILab/docusaurus/website/docs/guide.md

 ## Security Best Practices

-When configuring API keys for LinkLayer, please follow these security guidelines:
+When configuring API keys for LinkLayerAI, please follow these security guidelines:

 ### Read-Only Permissions

 - Always set API keys to **read-only** mode
 - Never enable trading or withdrawal permissions
-- This ensures LinkLayer can only view data, not execute transactions
+- This ensures LinkLayerAI can only view data, not execute transactions

 ### Key Management